 - Cash Accounting is a method wherein receipts for a certain period in cash are recorded.
 Receivables are separate and not part of the “Sales” figure.
 The Net Sales figure is determined mainly by the money received from customers.

-- Accrual Accounting is a procedure wherein sales are accounted for when earned, instead of when the payment is received.
+- Accrual Accounting is a procedure wherein sales are accounted for when earned instead of when the payment is received.
 This is the system in use across the world.
 All sale transactions come under Gross Revenue irrespective of its payment in cash payment in the future.
 Thus, Gross Revenue or Net revenue figures also includes Receivables.

 Significance of Net Sales

 Companies allow for returns with refunds or allowances and discounts.
 They will try to minimize this gap between Gross and Net revenues to get maximum revenues.
 This shows how many issues exist at the point of sale.
-It can be a good indicator of changes in discounts, how well are these discounts working, problems in product quality, huge marketing discounts.
-If the returns are many, this difference will accompany notes and explanation in the annual report indicating the reasons for the same.
+It can be a good indicator of changes in discounts, how well are these discounts working, problems in product quality, and huge marketing discounts.
+If the returns are many, this difference will accompany notes and explanations in the annual report indicating the reasons for the same.

 Reporting of Net Sales

-Net sales do not account for items such as cost of goods sold, general expenses, and administrative expenses.
+Net sales do not account for items such as the cost of goods sold, general expenses, and administrative expenses.
 These are important to analysis separately in the income statement as overheads.

 - Sales Return – this is a refund to the customer and is an expense item.
 This amount is debited, and an asset is credited when this transaction happens.
-Companies can sometimes account them as inventory.
+Companies can sometimes account for them as inventory.

 - Allowances – these are not done efficiently and are discounts given after the sale has been made.
-This occurs if the customer complains about damage and the seller can allow a partial refund.
+This occurs if the customer complains about damage, and the seller can allow a partial refund.

 Net Sales Ratios

-Net Sales is even more insightful when it is put to use in the analysis of financial ratios.
+Net Sales are even more insightful when it is put to use in the analysis of financial ratios.
 Return on Sales, Price-to-sales ratios, and profit margin ratio – all denote various measures when compared to net sales.
 These ratios are measurements of conversion of the base sale into final profit and net returns earned.

 The internal costs are in terms of percentage of net sales.
-This is as an internal barometer to check on the progress of operations, and how well managed they are.
+This is as an internal barometer to check on the progress of operations and how well managed they are.
 Senior management utilizes these sales ratios to fine-tune internal processes and cost control.